Thomas specialises in clinical negligence, professional negligence, and personal injury law.

-EH v A NHS Trust, a complex case on quantum involving very significant claims for future care and accommodation in a stroke case which settled for just over £1M at an online JSM against a Q.C opponent
+EH v A NHS Trust, a complex case on quantum involving very significant claims for future care and accommodation in a stroke case which settled for just over £1M at a JSM against a Q.C opponent

 PL v A London NHS Trust, a nursing negligence case in which the claimant sustained a watershed cerebral infarction under anaesthetic leading to tetraplegia necessitated by the surgical revision of a serious and complex fracture of her hip, following a fall on a hospital ward.
 Following a half day mediation with a Q.C. opponent, a compromise was reached on excellent terms for Thomas’ defendant client